qe7/supremacy/README.md

 3. Explore the `FeatureExample` class to understand how to create a feature with various settings and event handling.

-4. Examine the `CommandToggle` class to see how to create a command for toggling features.
+4. Examine the `CommandToggle` class to see how to create a abstractCommand for toggling features.

 5. Modify and extend these classes to suit your "Supremacy" project's requirements.